owlbear-rodeo/owlbear-rodeo-legacy/README.md

 ## License

 This project is for **personal** use only.
-We do not offer a [license](https://choosealicense.com/no-permission/) for commercial use.
+We do not offer a license for commercial use.
-This includes using the project as is or modifying/using the code here in any way for commercial purposes.
+You may not modify, publish, transmit, participate in the transfer or sale of, reproduce, create new works from, display, communicate to the public or in any way exploit, any part of this project in any way for commercial purposes.
 If you're interested in using Owlbear Rodeo for commercial purposes you can contact us about version 2.0 [here](contact@owlbear.rodeo).

 ## Contributing